kjonsson/spotify-ranked/README.md

 - run tsc in build but also locally
 - comments
 - add or  remove tailwind scrollbar hide library
-- env variable public vs not
+- env variable validation

 # TODO
 - cleanly catch no active device
-- logget out and logged in layout ... clean
+- logged out and logged in layout ... clean
 - performant lists for songs
 - fix gradient
 - closable sidebar